Filhaal

-Synopsis
+Plot

 Rewa Singh and Sia Sheth are best friends.
-Having grown up together, the pair are inseparable and are always there for each other.
+Having grown up together, the pair is inseparable and always there for each other.
 However, they are very different when it comes to what they want from life.
-Rewa is a family-oriented girl; she does not have any boyfriend, and is committed to building her own stable family after marriage.
-Sia is very different; she has a roaring sex-life and a boyfriend, Sahil, who has proposed marriage to her twice, but she has turned him down, saying that her career is more important at present, and she will think of marriage later.
-Yet, Sahil is determined to marry her and nobody else.
+Rewa is family-oriented; she does not have a boyfriend and is committed to building her own stable family after marriage.
+Sia is a free spirit and lives life on her own terms.
+She has a boyfriend, Sahil, who has proposed marriage to her three times, but she has turned him down, saying that her career is more important at present and she will think of marriage later.
+Yet Sahil is determined to marry her and nobody else.

 Through her family, Rewa meets Dhruv and marries him.
-Both of them want to start a family, but they soon find out that Rewa unable to conceive.
-Rewa is devastated, Dhruv is very supportive but himself upset at the news.
-Indeed, Dhruv's stoicism and nobility make Rewa feel even more incomplete and empty, and she slowly sinks into depression.
+Both of them want to start a family, but they soon find out that Rewa is unable to conceive.
+Rewa is devastated; Dhruv is very supportive but himself upset at the news.
+Indeed, Dhruv's stoicism and nobility make Rewa feel even more incomplete and empty, and she becomes depressed.

 Sia cannot bear to see her friend like this and offers a solution – she offers to become a surrogate mother to their child.
-Dhruv is astonished at the idea and opposed to it at first.
-However, Rewa's insistence sways him and he agrees.
-When Sia tells Sahil what she intends to do, he is horrified at the idea and strongly opposes Sia bearing someone else's child, pointing to various problems, including the probability of Sia's own future emotional complications.
-As usual, Sia disregards Sahil's views and wishes and goes ahead with doing exactly what she wants to do.
-This is too much for even the ever-docile Sahil, and he breaks off the relationship with Sia.
+Dhruv is horrified at the idea and strongly opposes Sia bearing the child, pointing to various problems, including emotionally complicating all of their lives.
+But the girls' insistence finally manages to sway him as well as their respective parents.
+Sia's pregnancy's news is also too much for even the ever-docile Sahil, who learns of it only after she is already pregnant and hence breaks off the relationship with Sia.

-Sia soon becomes pregnant and gives birth to a beautiful baby girl.
 Rewa and Dhruv do everything to make sure that Sia takes care of herself and the baby stays healthy.
 However, cracks between Rewa and Sia begin to surface.
 Rewa is jealous that Dhruv is spending more time with Sia and is frustrated as she is not able to experience the joy of carrying a child.
-Rewa begins to lash out at Sia and at times insults her.
-Things come to a halt when Sia decorates the baby's room while Rewa yells at her, telling her that the baby is not hers and she should now go away.
+Rewa begins to lash out at Sia as the pregnancy begins taking a toll on her personal and professional life.
+Things come to a head when Sia decorates the baby's room while Rewa yells at her, telling her that she no longer wants the baby as it does not feel hers.

-Luckily, after some time things calm down and all of them come to terms with reality.
-Sia hands over the baby to Rewa and Dhruv, who move far, far away, and it is clear that Rewa and Sia will have little or nothing to do with each other in future.
+After a few complications, Sia gives birth to a baby girl and, as promised, hands her over to Rewa, repairing their relationship.
+Rewa accepts that both women's roles in her child's life are equally important, as she puts on a necklace with both Sia and Rewa's names around her baby's neck, similar to the ones both of them have been wearing for years.

+The story ends on a happy note.
 Sahil rekindles his relationship with Sia and again proposes marriage.
 This time, she accepts.